View Drew’s four-year plan for Pensacola

 - Pensacola is a city with bountiful natural resources.
 Restoring public access to our waterfront from all of our neighborhoods should be paramount.
 We’ll leverage all opportunities — from oil spill restoration funds to LOST funding — to clean up and restore public access to our creeks, bayous, and bays.

-- We’ll also work to strengthen the relationship between our police department and the neighborhoods they serve by establishing a citizen’s advisory council and renewing our focus on neighborhood safety issues like speeding.
+- We’ll also work to strengthen the relationship between our police department and the neighborhoods they serve by establishing a citizen’s advisory council and renewing our focus on neighborhood safety issues like speeding and pedestrian safety on our roadways.